TOEFLExam by ets

-The ETS TOEFL or Test of English as a Foreign Language® is designed as a standardised test for non-native speakers of English.
-Many English speaking academic and professional institutions accept the test.
-It measures your language abilities and is especially useful if you are a non-native English speaker who wishes to enrol in an English-speaking university.
+The ETS TOEFL or Test of English as a Foreign Language® is designed as a standardized test for non-native speakers of English and candidates who succeed will be delivered a certificate.
+Many English speaking academic and professional institutions accept this English certificate.
+It measures your language abilities and is especially useful if you are a non-native English speaker who wishes to enroll in an English-speaking university.
 There are no official prerequisites for the test because it is intended for non-native English speakers.

 TOEFL Scores and Grades

 TOEFL scores are considered valid for two years after you take the test.

 For the internet-based test, TOEFL scores come in four sections and a total score: